 The most important function of transformer oil is to provide electrical insulation.
 Any increase in moisture may result in the dielectric breakdown as content can decrease the insulating properties of the oil.
 Many transformers contain cellulose-based paper that is used as an insulation in the winding.
 Excessive moisture content can result in the breakdown of this paper insulation with a resultant loss in the performance.

 Corrosive sulphur forms acidic conditions in Transformers.
 This is a vital test as DGA, MAD (Moisture, Acid & Dielectric) and Furan analysis, tests may indicate normal operation even when failure is imminent.
-Oil gets replaced if corrosive sulphur oil is found.
+However, in this test, oil gets replaced if corrosive sulphur oil is found.

 The total acid number is the quantity of base (mg of KOH) that is required to neutralize acid constituents in 1g of a sample.
 If oil becomes acidic, the water content in the oil becomes more soluble to the oil.
 The acidity of oil deteriorates the insulation property of paper insulating the winding.
 Acidity triggers the oxidation process and rusting of iron in the presence of moisture.
 An increase in acid indicates that sludge formation is beginning to occur or is occurring.

 The deposition of sludge in the oil ducts blocks the free circulation of oil impairing cooling, increased temperature and more sludge.
 Sludge deposits itself on winding, tank walls and in cooling ducts.

 The maximum voltage without any electrical breakdown that can be applied across the fluid is the dielectric strength of transformer oil.
-These transformer oils are designed in a manner such that under high electrical fields, any significant decrease in the dielectric strength may signal that the oil is no longer the potential of performing vital functions.
+These transformer oils are designed in a manner such that under high electrical fields, any significant decrease in the dielectric strength may signal that the oil no longer has the potential to perform vital functions.

 It is the DC resistance of volume of oil of unit cross-sectional area and unit length.
 It should be as high as possible.
 An increase in temperature reduces the resistivity.